 We explain some notation conventions used in this paper.
-Let $x\in \cM$ be the point of interest, and $x_k:=f^kx$.
-Subscripts $n, k, m$ are only for labeling steps, and subscripts for step zero are omitted. \nax{For a tensor field $X$ on $\cM$, let $X_k$ be the pullback of $X$ by $f^k$,
+Let $x\in \cM$ be the point of interest and $x_k:=f^kx$.
+The subscripts $n, k, m$ only label the steps and the subscripts for step zero are omitted.
+For a tensor field $X$ on $\cM$, let $X_k$ be the pullback of $X$ by $f^k$,

-The subscript $k$ always specify that the value of the tensor field is taken at $x_k$.
-However, when $X_k$ is differentiated, we should further specify its domain, or when the pullback happens: we leave that to be determined by the differentiating vector.
+The subscript $k$ always specifies that the value of the tensor field is taken at $x_k$.
+However, when $X_k$ is differentiated, we should further specify its domain or when the pullback occurs: we leave that to be determined by the differentiating vector.
 For example, let $\nabla$ be the Riemannian connection, $Y$ a vector field, then

 Since $Y_k(x)\in T_{x_k}\cM$, it must differentiate a tensor field at $x_k$, so $X_k$ must be a function around $x_k$.
-Hence, $X_k$ is $X$ when being differentiated, and then the entire result is pulled-back to $x$.
-The other way does not work: if $X_k$ is $X\circ f^k$ when being differentiated, this is a function of $x$, and can not be differentiated by $Y_k$.
-For another example, take a differentiable observable function \re{$\phi$} on $\cM$,
+Hence, $X_k$ is $X$ when differentiated, and then the entire result is pulled-back to $x$.
+The other way does not work: if $X_k$ is $X\circ f^k$ when differentiated, this is a function of $x$ and can not be differentiated by $Y_k$.
+For another example, take a differentiable observable function $\phi$ on $\cM$,

 where $Y(\cdot)$ means to differentiate in the direction of $Y$.
-Since $f^k_*Y(x)\in T_{x_k}\cM$, the first $\phi_k$ is $\phi$ when the differentiation happens at $x_k$, and then the result is pulled-back to $x$; since $Y(x)\in T_x\cM$, the second $\phi_k$ is $\phi\circ f^k$ when the differentiation happens right at $x$. }Finally, we omit the step subscript of the pushforward tensor $f_*$, since its location is well-specified by the vector it applies to.
+Since $f^k_*Y(x)\in T_{x_k}\cM$, the first $\phi_k$ is $\phi$ when the differentiation occurs at $x_k$, and then the result is pulled-back to $x$; since $Y(x)\in T_x\cM$, the second $\phi_k$ is $\phi\circ f^k$ when the differentiation occurs right at $x$.
+Finally, we omit the step subscript of the pushforward tensor $f_*$, since its location is well-specified by the vector it applies to.